 \subsection{The symmetrized posterior mean}

 An important question is how we should use our MEDLINE analysis to develop better shrinkage estimators.
-Specifically, suppose we seek to estimate $\mu$ from a future study based on its z-score $Z$.
-Of note, for this future study, we assume that its sign is reliable.
+Specifically, suppose we seek to estimate $\mu$ from a study based on its z-score $Z$.
+Of note, for this study, we assume that its sign is reliable.
 The natural estimator is given by the posterior mean $\hat{\mu} := \EE[G]{\mu \mid Z}$.
 The following optimization problem over all possible functions $\delta:\RR \to \RR$,

-is solved precisely by the posterior mean function $\delta_{G}(z):= \EE[G]{\mu \mid Z=z}$.
-However, the posterior mean is not identified, because it crucially relies on sign-information of $G$ that is not identifiable in our setting: we deliberately discard the sign information since we do not trust the sign of existing z-scores extracted from MEDLINE.
+is solved by the posterior mean function $\delta_{G}(z):= \EE[G]{\mu \mid Z=z}$.
+However, the posterior mean is not identifiable in our setting, because it relies on sign-information of $G$.
 Recalling from Theorem~\ref{theo:Identifiability} that $\Symm{G}$ is identified, we define the symmetrized posterior mean:

 In words, \smash{$\delta_{G}^{\mathrm{Symm}}(z)$} is the posterior mean if the prior had been the symmetrized version $\Symm{G}$ of $G$ instead of $G$ itself.\footnote{ We note that the symmetrized posterior mean is not equal to \smash{$\EE[G]{|\mu| \mid |Z|=|z|}\mathrm{sign}(z)$}.
 To wit, \smash{$\EE[G]{|\mu| \mid |Z|=|z|} = \EE[\Symm{G}]{|\mu| \mid |Z|=|z|} \geq |\delta_{G}^{\mathrm{Symm}}(z)|$}, where the inequality follows from Jensen's inequality and is strict as long as $G$ is not a point mass at $0$. } Our proposal is to use \smash{$\delta_{G}^{\mathrm{Symm}}(z)$} for estimation of $\mu$ when only $\Fold{G}$ (equivalently $\Symm{G}$) is identified.
 While the symmetrized posterior mean has been previously used by~\citet{vanzwet2024evaluating} without being given an explicit name, here we provide a decision theoretic foundation.